Streptococcus acidominimus

 References

-Growth on complex media (Trypticase soy agar with defibrinated sheep blood).
+Grow on complex media (Trypticase soy agar with defibrinated sheep blood).
+Growth

-Doubtful pathogenciity (possible urinary infections, wound infections, otitis media, pneumonia, pericarditis or meningitis).
+Doubtful pathogencity (possible urinary infections, wound infections, otitis media, pneumonia, pericarditis or meningitis).
 In bovines

-is a normal inhabitant of the reproductive tract, but 1 case of metritis has been reported.
+is a normal inhabitant of the reproductive tract, but one case of metritis has been reported.

 - Ayers S.H. & Mudge C.S.: The streptococci of the bovine udder.
 Journal of Infectious Diseases, 1922, 31, 40-50.